-Figure 2.3: Proposed site allocation boundary and Green Belt boundary at Dalton Barracks.
+Figure 2.3: Proposed site allocation boundary and Green Belt boundary at Dalton Barracks

-Core Policy 8b: Dalton Barracks Comprehensive Development Framework
+Core Policy 8b: Dalton Barracks Comprehensive Development Framework STRATEGIC ALLOCATION

-All new development at Dalton Barracks will be guided by a comprehensive development framework.
+All new development at Dalton Barracks will be guided by a comprehensive APPROACH TO MASTERPLANNING THE ALLOCATION development framework.

 The new housing allocated at Dalton Barracks will be provided to an exemplar standard and following Garden Village principles to ensure the potential for highly sustainable and accessible development is fully realised.
-The new settlement will form a mixed-use community incorporating on-site services and facilities, including new schools, a local centre, providing local opportunities for employment and ensuring excellent public transport, cycle way and footpath connections to Oxford and Abingdon-on-Thames.
-This development will come forward in accordance with Core Policies 8a and 8b and the Site Development Template set out in Appendix A.
+The new settlement DEVELOPMENT will form a mixed-use community incorporating on-site services and facilities, including new schools EDUCATION PROVISION, a local centre, providing local opportunities for employment and ensuring excellent public transport, cycle way and footpath connections to Oxford and Abingdon-on-Thames.
+This development will come forward in accordance with Core Policies 8a and 8b and the Development Template set out in Appendix A.

 The site is removed from the Oxford Green Belt in accordance with Core Policy 13a.
 The site area, however, contains a large area of land that will remain within the Oxford Green Belt and any development on this area will be limited to Green Belt-compatible development.
-This area will include a substantial Country Park, located on the western side of the site that should be planned for as part of the comprehensive development framework.
+This area will include a substantial Country Park PARKLAND, located on the western AND NORTHERN side of the site that should be planned for as part of the OVERALL MASTERPLANNING FOR THE SITE comprehensive development framework.

-Proposals for development at Dalton Barracks must demonstrate how they contribute towards a comprehensive approach to development.
+Proposals for development at Dalton Barracks must demonstrate how they contribute towards a comprehensive approach to MASTERPLANNING development.

-The Council will continue to work with the Defence Infrastructure Organisation, Oxfordshire County Council, Natural England and other relevant stakeholders to prepare a comprehensive development framework for the site.
-Additional guidance will be provided by a comprehensive development framework that will be published as a Supplementary Planning Document and will ensure proposals are considered in the context of a comprehensive approach to the whole site, including:
+The Council will continue to work with the Defence Infrastructure Organisation, Oxfordshire County Council, Natural England and other relevant stakeholders to prepare ENSURE a comprehensive APPROACH TO MASTERPLANNING development framework for the site.
+Additional guidance will be provided by a comprehensive development framework that will be published as a Supplementary Planning Document and will ensure THE NEW HOUSING ALLOCATED AT DALTON BARRACKS proposals are IS considered in the context of a comprehensive approach to the MASTERPLANNING OF THE SITE whole site, including:

-- i. the development is in accordance with the requirements of a travel plan for the whole site to make the necessary contributions in order to implement sustainable transport initiatives, including minimising car usage and increasing the use of public transport, walking and cycling - ii. the development is in accordance with and makes the necessary contributions to a comprehensive landscape plan for the whole site, including the provision of a Country Park of at least 80 hectares - iii. proposals for new development and redevelopment should be demonstrated that there would be no adverse impact on Cothill Fen SAC and protection for the SSSI located to the west of the site, and - iv. proposals for buildings and structures (including their extensions) will not unacceptably harm the character and appearance of the surrounding area, taking into account their location, scale, bulk and height.
+- the development is in accordance with the requirements of a travel plan for the whole site to make the necessary contributions in order to implement sustainable transport initiatives, including minimising car usage and increasing the use of public transport, walking and cycling - ii. the development is in accordance with and makes the necessary contributions to a comprehensive landscape plan for the whole site, including the provision of PARKLAND a Country Park of at least 80 30 hectares - iii. proposals for new development and redevelopment should be demonstrated that there would be no adverse impact on Cothill Fen SAC and protection for the SSSI located to the NORTH west of the site, and - iv. proposals for buildings and structures (including their extensions) will not unacceptably harm the character and appearance of the surrounding area, taking into account their location, scale, bulk and height.
+AND - v.
+ANY EXTERNAL LIGHTING SCHEME MUST HAVE A MINIMAL IMPACT IN TERMS OF LIGHT POLLUTION.